RealOrko/concourse-docker/README.md

 ## Creating a pipeline in concourse and testing secret access via credhub

+Please make sure you are not in the credhub shell.
 You can login, create, unpause and run the test pipeline by running the following script:

 [./utils/install-and-run-pipeline.sh](https://github.com/RealOrko/concourse-docker/blob/master/utils/install-and-run-pipeline.sh)